Skip to main content

 icon.

-Manually compact threads
+Manually compact a thread

 You can trigger compaction at any time by clicking the icon at the end of your thread and selecting Compact thread.

-Why compact threads
+Why compact a thread

 1. Extended conversations: Restore available tokens to maintain a single, continuous thread for long-term projects.